-Through the current investment process, the Arts Council will invest the majority of its resources into National Portfolio Organisations (NPOs and NPO-Ts), Investment Principles Support Organisations (IPSOs and IPSO-Ts) and Creative People and Places Programmes (CPPs).
+From 2023-26, the Arts Council will invest the majority of its resources into National Portfolio Organisations (NPOs), Investment Principles Support Organisations (IPSOs) and Creative People and Places Programmes (CPPs).
 These organisations will therefore be expected to work closely together and do the majority of the work in helping us achieve the vision and Outcomes set out in our Strategy for 2020-30, Let's Create.

-The criteria for becoming an NPO-T are set out in the Transfer Programme (NPO) guidance and the 2023-26 Investment Programme (NPO) guidance for applicants, which formed the basis of original applications.
-Alongside this Relationship Framework, these documents describe what we expect from the organisations we invest in and what they can expect from us throughout the investment period.
+The criteria for becoming a NPO have been set out in our Guidance for Applicants.
+Alongside this Relationship Framework, it describes what we expect from the organisations we invest in and what they can expect from us throughout the investment period.